 His response?
 “Fix your IAM and user side of the equation.”
 Unsurprisingly, starting and/or improving identity and access management programs is where many organizations begin their Zero Trust journey.
 The low hanging fruit most commonly taken advantage of by bad actors is a complete lack of, or misconfigured authentication and authorization controls.
 Just a few weeks ago this vulnerability was highlighted yet again with a breach of 885M title insurance records which could have been accessed by anyone with no authentication required.

 Clearly, strong identification and authentication make the most sense as a starting point to ensure that all access is authenticated access.
 But identity and access management technologies also represent the control plane for Zero Trust architectures.
-Starting with a strategic deployment of global, adaptive authentication and using this capability as the policy administration and decision point for which all risk signals and policy decision points integrate is how many are architecting their Zero Trust environments today.
+Enterprises need to start with a strategic deployment of global, adaptive authentication and using this capability as the policy administration and decision point for which all risk signals and policy decision points integrate is how many are architecting their Zero Trust environments today.

 Are there any Zero Trust Case Studies?